 Certain dates and holidays are responsible for a significant part of the revenue for e-commerce in Brazil, and should be kept in mind by online store managers.
-In this article we will describe the most important seasons for e-commerce in Brazil.

 Traditional and new retail dates

 Sales from certain dates and periods of the year including Christmas, Valentines Day and Mother's Day have historically been crucial for the revenue stream of retailers in Brazil.
 E-commerce companies in the country have also benefited and relied on the increased rate of purchases that take place during these dates, and have for some years, offered special discounts and benefits in order to encourage consumers to shop during these seasons.

 Over the past few years, new “commercial holidays” have increased their relevance for the e-commerce sector in Brazil.
 In most cases, these are dates arranged by store associations to promote sales during certain periods of the year and have taken inspiration from foreign shopping seasons like Black Friday and Cyber Monday.

 Owners of e-commerce companies should remember these dates in order to be ready for the increased traffic and purchase demands by Brazilian customers.

 Most Important Seasons for E-commerce

 Statistics from market intelligence provider E-bit indicate that the number of sales from e-commerce websites during commercial seasons have increased by close to 40% between 2013 and 2014.
 Below, we’ve compiled a list of the most important dates for e-commerce in Brazil, including their total revenue and most popular product categories.